cakilkumar/cakilkumar.github.io/RESUME.md

 | [+91 8179684659](tel:+918179684659)
 | www.linkedin.com/in/akilkumar-reddy-c

-## About me
+## About
-Experienced Senior Software Engineer specializing in DevOps tools and ETL solutions.
-Skilled in streamlining development processes, automating deployments, and optimizing ETL workflows.
-Proficient in implementing best practices for continuous integration and delivery, as well as designing, building, and maintaining ETL pipelines.
+Experienced Senior Software Engineer specialized in DevOps tools and Data Migration solutions.
+Skilled in automating deployments, and optimizing ETL workflows.
+Proficient in designing, building, and maintaining ETL pipelines.
 Adept at collaborating with cross- functional teams to achieve project milestones and deliver high-quality software solutions.

 ## Work Experience